amp template

 The course chip roads are best avoided.
 Where else can one travel?

 Onehunga to Mangere - While the coastal boardwalk to the north has to be avoided due to the bumpy boards, to the south you can go over the bridge and around the coast.
-Very narrow path most of the way but basically unending, you can go as far as you like.

 Roskill to Point Chev Bike Path - A smooth 25 min bike path north to the rollerpark at the Point Chev interchange.
-A northern route takes you through a beautiful series of parks starting near the corner of May Rd and Memorial Rd going through to the motorway overbridge at Hendon Park.

 Tamaki Drv to Mission Bay - A sort of ok surface around by the waterfront.
 Usually clear lane for scooters but beware that car doors open onto it.
 Middle to slow speed.